Black Mamba’s Los Angeles, California Helicopter Crash – Free Downloads

 - Experts said that climbing 500 vertical feet of clouds meant ‘deliberately’ breaking Visual Flight Rules.
 Investigators proclaimed flying up and into a cloud layer is illegal because disasters become more frequent without ground reference points.
 Here, the pilot became disorientated during the vertical transition.

-- News reports also reveal that nine months ago, Ara Zobayan had received proficiency training in 'inadvertent entry into instrument meteorological conditions and unusual altitude recovery."
-Moreover, Zobayan's unusual altitude recovery caused the helicopter crash.
-(The NTSB’s report addressing operational factors and human performance indicated that 'Evidence ... pilot receiving a weather briefing from an approved source could not be determined.")
+- News reports also reveal that nine months ago, Ara Zobayan had received proficiency training in “inadvertent entry into instrument meteorological conditions” unusual discovery.”
+Moreover, Zobayan’s unusual altitude recovery caused NTSB’s helicopter crash.
+(The NTSB’s report addressing operational factors and human performance indicated that ‘Evidence … pilot receiving a weather brief from an approved source could not be determined.“)

 - The Fire

 - L.A.
 County’s Fire Chief, Daryl Osby, stated the crash caused a fire, spreading a quarter of an acre before extinguishing.

 - Debris Field

 - Jennifer Homendy, a National Transport Safety Board member, said helicopter pieces were scattered across a 600 feet area.

 - Pictures showed the hillside crash location images showing the chopper’s tail down and left, its fuselage resting oppositely, and its main rotor landing around a hundred yards away.

 - A witness emailed the NTSB, typing: “there was zero visibility past the point where I saw it disappear into the “low cloud” at the trailhead,” and she “found it peculiar they flew directly into heavy clouds so close to hills ….”